najoungkim/najoungkim.github.io/index.md

 * * *
 ### Updates
+* August 2026: "<a href="https://arxiv.org/abs/2609.03213">LLMs Learn Better In-Context from Rules than from Examples</a>" has been accepted to EMNLP 2026! (with Xiang Fu, Seung-Min Cho, and Yukyung Lee)

-* July 2026: "Does Episodic Memory Help Close the Lexical Frequency Gap in Sensitivity to Syntactic Contrasts?
-A Test Using Retrieval-Augmented Language Models" has been accepted to COLM 2026!
+* July 2026: "<a href="http://arxiv.org/abs/2608.23851">Does Episodic Memory Help Close the Lexical Frequency Gap in Sensitivity to Syntactic Contrasts?
+A Test Using Retrieval-Augmented Language Models</a>" has been accepted to COLM 2026!
 Work with Jing Liu.

 * July 2026: Preprint for "Linear representations of grammaticality in neural language models" is out on <a href="https://arxiv.org/abs/2607.15175">arXiv</a>.
 Joint work with Jane Li.